rrmckinney/fwx-wind/docs/source/code.md

 #include <SPI.h>
 ```

-Two pins are used to read the wind speed and wind direction from the davis senor.
+Two pins are used to read the wind speed and wind direction from the davis sensor.
 Wind speed is connected to a digital pin and wind direction is connected to a analog pin.
 If testing indicated the wind vane having an offset from the intented rest position, it can also be defined as a variable here.

 ```
 #define WindSensor_Pin (2) // digital pin for wind speed sensor